 5G is coming, with government and industry support behind it.
 Is it a boon or a danger?
 The only way to make up your mind is to do the research.
 You can find out if and when 5G is set to be installed in your area by contacting the major telecom providers.

 That’s all for this week from You’re Not Alone.
-Check back in next Monday to find out what’s happening in the digital realm and how it impacts you.We value your comments!
-Please weigh in on our comment section below.
+Check back in next Monday to find out what’s happening in the digital realm and how it impacts you.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com